warthog618/ccronexpr/README.md

 Hyphens define ranges.
 For example, using hypen in the Year field: `2000-2010` indicates every year between `2000` and `2010` AD, inclusive.

 #### Slash `/`
 Slashes describe increments of ranges.
-For example, using slash in the Mintue field: `3-59/15` indicates the third minute of the hour and every 15 minutes thereafter.
+For example, using slash in the Minute field: `3-59/15` indicates the third minute of the hour and every 15 minutes thereafter.
 The form `*/...` is equivalent to the form "first-last/...", that is, an increment over the largest possible range of the field.

 #### Comma `,`
 Commas are used to separate items of a list.
 For example, using comma in Day of week field: `MON,WED,FRI` means Mondays, Wednesdays and Fridays.